 For example, working as a virtual assistant may be more involved and time-consuming than working as a chat support agent, but it opens up more future opportunities.
 That makes it a much better choice if you’re thinking about jumping back into the workforce when your kids are a little older.

-For a stay at home mom, having multiple clients who don’t need a full-time dedicated VA can offer them the opportunity to create their own schedule and tailor their workload to their availability.
+For a stay at home mom, having multiple clients who don’t need a full-time dedicated VA can offer the opportunity to create your own schedule and tailor your workload to your availability.

 Training: Here’s a link to a great resource where you can get three free online classes that’ll teach you how to get started.

 Learn how to launch a work-from-home bookkeeping business in 90 days, even with no accounting experience.

 Sales may not be the easiest job on this list, but for the right person, it can be the most lucrative.
 Companies of all types and sizes utilize salespeople, and since you’re usually paid on commission, the earning potential can be nearly unlimited.

 For traditional sales jobs — like selling air conditioners — you have to be on-site so you can visit the customer’s location and write up an estimate.